fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmVirtualNetworkSubnetConfig.md

 ## EXAMPLES

-### 1: Get a subnet in a virtual network
+### Example 1: Get a subnet in a virtual network
 ```
- New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
+PS C:\> New-AzureRmResourceGroup -Name "ResourceGroup03" -Location centralus
-    $frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet
+PS C:\> $FrontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name "FrontendSubnet" -AddressPrefix "10.0.1.0/24"
-    -AddressPrefix "10.0.1.0/24"
-    $virtualNetwork = New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
-    TestResourceGroup -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet
+PS C:\> $VirtualNetwork = New-AzureRmVirtualNetwork -Name "MyVirtualNetwork" -ResourceGroupName "ResourceGroup03" -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $FrontendSubnet
-    Get-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet -VirtualNetwork $virtualNetwork
+PS C:\> Get-AzureRmVirtualNetworkSubnetConfig -Name "FrontendSubnet" -VirtualNetwork $VirtualNetwork
 ```

-This example creates a resource group and a virtual network with a single subnet in that resource group.
-It then retrieves data about that subnet.
+The first command creates a resource group named ResourceGroup03 by using the **New-AzureRmResourceGroup** cmdlet.

+The second command creates a subnet called FrontendSubnet by using the **New-AzureRmVirtualNetworkSubnetConfig** cmdlet, and stores it in the $FrontendSubnet variable.

+The third command creates a virtual network named MyVirtualNetwork, and stores it in the $VirtualNetwork variable.

+The final command gets data about the subnet named FrontendSubnet in the new virtual network.

 ## PARAMETERS